singlestore-labs/mcp-server-singlestore/README.md

 - workspace_groups_info: Retrieve details about the workspace groups accessible to the user
   - No arguments required
-  - Returns details of the workspace groups
-- workspaces_info: Retrieve details about the workspaces in a specific workspace group
+  - Returns details of the workspace groups more tools- workspaces_info: Retrieve details about the workspaces in a specific workspace group
   - Arguments: workspaceGroupID (string)
   - Returns details of the workspaces
 - organization_info: Retrieve details about the user's current organization